jenniferanneaus/jenniferanneaus.github.io/_posts/2019-08-13-timesheet-app.md

 validates :date, presence: true
 ```

-To ensure the other conditions are met, we can write custom validation methods.
-These methods must be registered using the ```validate``` class method:
+For our other conditions, we can write custom validation methods.
+In addition to writing the methods, we must register each of them using the ```validate``` class method.
+So, to ensure that the user has specified a date and times that are valid, we include the following code in `timesheet.rb`:

 ```ruby
 validate :date_cannot_be_in_future